View the station maps at stations.aeracode.org

 What do you do when you've got a few hours spare, a copy of Blender, and a friend who's confused about the layouts of Underground stations?
 You build a browser-based 3D model of some of the stations, of course!

-There are only a few stations in the initial version, but they include the two most complex ones - Bank and King's Cross - as well as a few smaller ones.
+I only put a few stations in this initial version, but they include the two most complex ones - Bank and King's Cross - as well as a few smaller ones.

-Some information about the project is below - also see my blog post for some more information.
+Some information about the project is below - and see my blog post for some more information.

 Stations are modelled as two things - a Blender file containing the actual 3D model, and a YAML file containing metadata, object names, and other useful information.
 The Blender file is converted into a model readable by Three.js (using the bundled Blender exporter), and the YAML data is compiled into a few JSON files.

 The viewer itself is a single HTML page, using Three.js for the 3D engine and custom code to load, show and control the models themselves.
 The custom code is written in CoffeeScript, both for brevity and as an experiment to see how well it works for this kind of project.